C391-Project/RadiologyApp/README.md

 ###Installation Guide

 1. git clone this repo or unpackage the "project.tgz" file
-2. cd RadiologyApp
+2. In your terminal execute "cd RadiologyApp"
-3. make
+3. In your terminal execute "make"
-4. make install (assumes your catalina folder is saved in your home directory).
+4. In your terminal execute "make install" (assumes your catalina folder is saved in your home directory).
-5. starttomcat and navigate to [your server]/RadiologyApp
+5. In your terminal exectue "starttomcat" (on a lab machine) or simply start your tomcat server and navigate to [your-server]/RadiologyApp

 ---
 ###Licence